702nADOS/toolchain-host/taskgen/README.md

 component.

+# Status

+* All components are implemented and works.
+* Tasks with multiple jobs are not handled well [issue](https://github.com/argos-research/genode-Taskloader/issues/5).

 # Goals
 - **Easy extensibility** New modules like are simple to add as new classes.
 The primary classes `TaskSet` and `Task` are represented as dictionaries, which